Search

 Utah Community Builders

-Utah Community Builders is a 501(c)(3) nonprofit community impact foundation of the Salt Lake Chamber.
+Utah Community Builders is a 501(c)(3) nonprofit and a program of the Salt Lake Chamber Foundation.
 As an organization, we are leveraging the innovation and efficiency of the private sector to strive for solutions to community issues affecting our businesses, workforce, families and all Utahns.

 Our Strategic Priorities